From scheduling and prerequisites to dropping a class to getting waivers, all the most common questions we receive are answered here.

 Dual Credit Courses

-When students successfully complete dual-credit courses, they receive high school credit, as well as credit at Richland Community College (RCC).
+- When students successfully complete dual-credit courses, they receive high school credit that counts toward their GPA, as well as credit at Richland Community College (RCC).
 When a student plans to attend another college or university, it is recommended they check with that college or university to be sure the credits their son/daughter will be earning transfer as intended.

 Can a student get their permit early?